Quick Enquiry

 By Bike

 The easiest way to tour around Suzhou is by bike.
 Pedaling from garden to garden is pleasant.
 This is a very popular way for tourists to explore the gardens.
 Most of the stores that rent bicycles for visitors are located east of Suzhou Railway Station.
-Generally, the price is 2 Yuan for four hours, 3 Yuan for five to six hours, and 5 Yuan for the whole day.
 But be minded that you'll need to leave a deposit and show your identity card when you rent a bike.

 Top

-These man-powered vehicles are a good and cheap way to get around.
-The starting price is 2 Yuan, rising to between 3 to 5 Yuan for a longer trip.
+These man-powered vehicles are a good and cheap way to get around the old town of Suzhou.
 You can usually negotiate the price when taking a pedicab.

 Top